Services

 Divine Liturgy Text

-We are working on finalising a translation of the Divine Liturgy.
+We are currently finalising a translation of the Divine Liturgy.

 In the meantime, you can access the document here.